ocrmypdf/OCRmyPDF/docs/languages.rst

 After you have installed a language pack, you can use it with ``ocrmypdf -l <language>``, for example ``ocrmypdf -l spa``.
 For multilingual documents, you can specify all languages to be expected, e.g. ``ocrmypdf -l eng+fra`` for English and French.
-English is assumed by default unless other languages are specified.
+English is assumed by default unless other language(s) are specified.

 For Linux users, you can often find packages that provide language
 packs: